-This paper introduces the QuestEval framework for evaluating summarization systems, that accounts for both factual consistency and relevance of the generated text, without requiring any human reference.
-QuestEval consists of a QG component Q_G and a QA component Q_A , described in this section and depicted in Figure 1.
+This paper introduces the QUESTEVAL framework for evaluating summarization systems, which accounts for both factual consistency and relevance of the generated text, without requiring any human reference.
+QUESTEVAL consists of a QG component $Q_G$ and a QA component $Q_A$ , described in this section and depicted in Figure 1.